JyotinderSingh/go-wal/README.md

 ## Features

-- Write entries to the log
+- Write entries to the log.
+- Read all entries from given log segment offset.
-- Read all entries from the log
+- Read all entries from the last log segment.
 - Log Rotation for efficient startup and recovery.
-- Sync entries to disk at regular intervals
+- Sync entries to disk at regular intervals.
-- CRC32 checksum for data integrity
+- CRC32 checksum for data integrity.
-- Auto-Repair corrupted WALs
+- Auto-Repair corrupted WALs.

 ## Usage